Cray-HPE/docs-csm/operations/rack_resiliency/cray-rrs_Deployment.md

-# Deploying helm charts for Rack Resiliency Service (RRS)
+# `cray-rrs` Deployment

-The RRS (Rack Resiliency Service) Helm chart includes both the API and the RMS (Resiliency Monitoring Service) along with two `init` containers.
+`cray-rrs` is the name of the RRS (Rack Resiliency Service) Helm chart.
+The chart includes both the API and the RMS (Resiliency Monitoring Service), along with two `init` containers.
 The chart is deployed in the `rack-resiliency` namespace automatically during the CSM install or upgrade process.

-## Service details
+## Containers

 The service includes the following containers: